SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/LanguageTour.rst

 .. testcode::

-    --> println("Hello, world!")
+    --> print("Hello, world!")
     <-- Hello, world!

 The syntax should look familiar to any C or Objective-C developer, but it's important to note that this single line of code represents a complete program.

 Swift is designed as a *batteries included* language.
 This means it's easy for beginners to get started without having to type additional lines of boilerplate code just to get a simple example to compile.
-There's no need to ``#import`` any standard library files for basic types like ``String`` or operations like ``print``, and the first statement declared at global scope is implicitly treated as the initial entry point, which means there's no need for a ``main()`` function declaration.
+There's no need to ``#import`` any standard library files for basic types like ``String`` or functions like ``print``, and the first statement declared at global scope is implicitly treated as the initial entry point, which means there's no need for a ``main()`` function declaration.

-You'll learn more about Swift syntax and interaction with Objective-C and Cocoa as you work through this guided tutorial, but it's worth emphasizing upfront some of the guiding design principles behind Swift---that code should be **safe**, **consistent**, and **clear**.
+You'll learn more about Swift syntax as you work through this guided tutorial, but it's worth emphasizing upfront some of the guiding design principles behind Swift – that code should be **safe**, **consistent**, and **clear**.

 Declarations and Basic Syntax
 -----------------------------

 In addition to the primary goals like safety and performance, Swift was also designed with consistency and clarity in mind.
 Wherever possible, the syntax follows the natural language order of expressing something.
 A variable declaration reads as *"declare a variable called X of type Y with initial value Z"*.

 Let's start by declaring a variable ``a`` of type ``Int`` with an initial value of ``42``: